-The Partnership Performance Council (PPC) is a collaborative decision making team comprised of a representative from K-2, 3-5, ESE, Special Areas, and administration that meets monthly, always focusing on the Student Success Plan (SSP).
+The Partnership Performance Council (PPC) is a collaborative decision-making team comprised of representatives from faculty and administration that meet monthly, focusing on the Student Success Plan (SSP).

 As a Leader in Me school, our CARES team meets monthly to discuss behavior and attendance interventions and to align student leadership with student achievement.